manGoweb/GithubSelector/README.md

 }

-// User has finally decided to select a file GithubSelector.shared.didSelectFile = { file in
+// User has finally decided to select a file selector.didSelectFile = { file in
     /*
     Access the following on your returned file